Delivering Media to the Classroom

 In the past, when a faculty member wanted to show a video or play audio in the classroom, it required physical media — a DVD, VHS, or CD.
 As an alternative to toting around the physical media, Colgate uses the Ensemble Video system to deliver video and audio over the network to the classroom.

-Faculty can take advantage of this service by contacting Digital Media Services
+Faculty can take advantage of this service by contacting the Helpline

 to arrange for the digitization of the physical media and storage on our media servers.